Chizek is Evergreen

 Sustainable.
 Green.
 Energy-efficient.
 LEED.
 EnergyStar.
 You’ve heard all the buzzwords.
 More and more, houses are being built to a higher standard of airtightness, insulation and efficiency.
 But not all builders are on board with the techniques that make your new home perform properly.

-For Chizek Builders, it’s easy being green, because the same techniques that yield an energy-efficient home are the same ones we’ve used for years to ensure that our clients’ homes are comfortable all year around and affordable to heat and cool.
+For Chizek Builders, it’s easy being green, because many of the techniques that yield an energy-efficient home are the same ones we’ve used for years.
+A green home is another name for a good home—one that is comfortable all year around, and affordable to heat and cool.

 Fundamentally, making a home comfortable and durable involves controlling the transmission of three things: heat, air and moisture.
 Conveniently, when these are effectively managed, the home’s energy needs are lower as well!